Chanlaw/prediction-extraction/README.md

 # prediction-extraction
 This was the code I wrote for an independent study project I did in the CIS department (CIS 099).
+The writeup for the project is `automated-identification-extraction.pdf`.

 ## Webscraping
-First, navigate to the location of web_crawler on your computer.
+First, navigate to the location of `web_crawler` on your computer.
 ```
 cd location/on/your/computer/prediction-extraction/web_crawler
 ```